nathangiusti/SixtyFourdleAnalysis/readme.md

 Next we check for "dominated words", which are words whose contributions to the solution would be a strict subset of the contributions of another word meaning it will never appear in our minimal solution so we exclude it from our search space.

+After removing the "dominated words" we check again for additional common words which further reduces our search space.

 Then we take the set of words that aren't in our common set, and search each subset of size 1 to see if it solves.
 If not, we get a list of all distinct subsets of size 2 and so on.
 The larger the size of the subset, the more distinct subsets exist which is what primarily governs the speed of execution.

 At the end we print a list of all possible solution sets and presents them broken down into the following: